NHW Public & Private Dental Service

 Anyone who requires emergency treatment will be assessed and offered appropriate care without having to be placed on a waiting list.

-We offer general and emergency dental services from a private practice within our Community Care Centre including;
+We offer private general and emergency dental services including;

 - Excellent general dental care